nhsengland/datascience-pd-newsletter/README.md

 ## Contributing to the newsletter

 Have something to contribute to the newsletter?
-Easily suggest it to us using the "Issues" button on the repository.
+Easily suggest it to us using the "Issues" button on the repository, or [click here](https://github.com/NHSDigital/datascience-pd-newsletter/issues/new?assignees=&labels=&projects=&template=suggest-some-newsletter-content-.md&title=).
 We welcome all suggestions and will do our best to include everything suitable to the newsletter.

-### Folder Structure

-TBC
+## Creating the newsletter
+Creating the next monthly newsletter?
+Here's how:
+- Create a new branch with the title "month_year_newsletter"
+- Open that branch up within GitHub codespaces
+- Create a new subfolder to contain the new newsletter: docs/posts/YYYY_MM
+- Copy and paste the newsletter_template.qmd file from the root folder
+- Replace the necessary parts in the YAML at the top of the file with the information for this month (title, date, description, authors)
+- Replace the image address for the banner with the correct month
+- Check the newsletter renders as expected by following the instructions under [Developing](#developing)
+- Start editing the file to add in all the content you want, checking periodically it's rendering as expected.
+- When finished, create a PR for it to be reviewed and once approved and pushed, an action should kick off to render it so it can be shared.

 ### Built With

 - [Quarto](https://quarto.org/)
 - [GitHub Actions](https://github.com/features/actions)

-## Getting Started

 ## Developing
 We create the newsletter using .qmd files, which are markdown files with extra functionality provided by Quarto.
 Follow the instructions below to find out how to render your `.qmd` so you can see what it will look like once published.